awslabs/aws-sdk-swift/reference/0.x/AWSIoT1ClickProjects/Iot1ClickProjectsClient.md

 ### `tagResource(input:completion:)`

 Creates or modifies tags for a resource.
 Tags are key/value pairs (metadata) that can be used to manage a resource.
-For more information, see <a href="https:​//aws.amazon.com/answers/account-management/aws-tagging-strategies/">AWS Tagging
+For more information, see [AWS Tagging Strategies](https://aws.amazon.com/answers/account-management/aws-tagging-strategies/).
-Strategies.

 ``` swift
 public func tagResource(input: TagResourceInput, completion: @escaping (ClientRuntime.SdkResult<TagResourceOutputResponse, TagResourceOutputError>) -> Void)